 Bad litter box habits

 There are a number of problems that can be lumped into the category of bad litter box habits.
-Most of these problems tend to stem from completely different causes.
+These problems tend to stem from completely different causes.
 Some of which are health related, and some of which are hormone related.
 To help your rabbit improve their behavior and their litter box habits, you’ll need to understand what is causing the behavior to begin with.

 Spraying is when a rabbit urinates in different areas of the house to mark their scent.
 They may spray onto vertical surfaces or just in the many corners of the room to spread out and claim their territory.
 This is a result of hormonal behaviors that cause the rabbit to be territorial.
 Spraying is more often seen in male rabbits, but female rabbits will also spray urine sometimes.